 93% of Tajikistan’s land is mountainous, yet the agricultural sector plays a critical role in its economy.
-Cotton supports more than half of the rural population in Tajikistan, and since gaining independence from the Soviet Union in 1991 siginificant liberalisation and partial privatisation has taken place in the cotton sector, including: privatisation of the ginning subsector, liberalisation of input prices, privatisation of financing and marketing of cotton, restructuring of cotton farmlands, and partial privatisation of cotton farms through collective land tenure.
-Tajikistan is the first country in Central Asia working with the Better Cotton Initiative.
+Cotton supports more than half of the rural population in Tajikistan, and since gaining independence from the Soviet Union in 1991 significant liberalisation and partial privatisation has taken place in the cotton sector, including: privatisation of the ginning sub-sector, liberalisation of input prices, privatisation of financing and marketing of cotton, restructuring of cotton farmlands, and partial privatisation of cotton farms through collective land tenure.
+Tajikistan is the first country in Central Asia to work with the Better Cotton Initiative.

 Who grows Better Cotton?

 In the 2018-19 cotton season, 964 licensed BCI Farmers produced 12,000 tonnes of Better Cotton lint on 14,000 hectares.

 Find out more about the success, challenges and key changes that happened in the 2018-19 cotton season in the Better Cotton Country Snapshots.

 Who are BCI’s Partners in Tajikistan?

 Sarob Consumer Cooperative (Sarob) became BCI’s Implementing Partner in 2014.
 Sarob is an organisation of agronomists providing agricultural consultation to cotton farmers in Tajikistan.

 Tajikistan is still relatively unknown in the global cotton market, and Sarob is engaging with other stakeholders to boost demand for the country’s more sustainably grown cotton and further support its cotton farming sector.